discordianfish/docker/docs/sources/commandline/cli.rst

       -p="/var/run/docker.pid": Path to use for daemon PID file -r=true: Restart previously running containers
-      -s="": Force the docker runtime to use a specific storage driver -v=false: Print version information and quit
+      -s="": Force the docker runtime to use a specific storage driver -tls=false: Use TLS; implied by all other tls* flags -tlscacert="": Trust only remotes providing a certificate signed by the CA given here -tlscert="": Path to TLS certificate file
+      -tlskey="": Path to TLS key file
+      -v=false: Print version information and quit

 The Docker daemon is the persistent process that manages containers.
 Docker uses the same binary for both the